one-minute vacation

 On January 8, 2003, I began making a movie of my life, one second at a time.

 I carry a small digital camera with me everywhere I go.
-I document everything I encounter: the banal, the sublime, the beautiful, the stultifying, the grotesque, the familiar.
+I document everything I encounter: the banal, the sublime, the beautiful, the stultifying, the grotesque, the titilating, the tedious, the familiar.

 Every day — so far without fail — I take at least thirty digital pictures.
 From each day's pictures, I select thirty which in consecutive order well-document the day; these become exactly one second of film at 30fps.
 For each year, the movie grows by six minutes; in ten years, I will have almost exactly an hour to show for my life.